GHUCCTS

 NOT ELIGIBLE

-• Individuals who were, or currently are Principal Investigator of NIH R01, P01 or P50 subprojects, or individual K (e.g., K01, K08, K22, K23) grants/awards ARE NOT eligible.
+• Individuals who were, or currently are, the Principal Investigator of an NIH R01, P01 or P50 subproject, or individual K ( e. g., K01, K08, K22, K23) grant/award ARE NOT eligible.

 • Likewise, current/former Principal Investigators of multi-year non-NIH peer reviewed research grants with budgets

 >$100k in annual direct costs ARE NOT eligible.
-By contrast, individuals who were, or currently are, the Principle Investigator on an NIH R03, R21, or Phase 1 SBIR/STTR grant or non-NIH peer reviewed award
+By contrast, individuals who were, or currently are, the Principal Investigator on an NIH R03, R21, or Phase 1 SBIR/STTR grant or non-NIH peer reviewed award

 <$100k in annual direct costs ARE ELIGIBLE to apply.